andrewferrier/wrapping.nvim/README.md

     why you think it should be detected as having hard or soft line breaks, and we'll review to see if there are ways to improve the heuristics of `wrapping.nvim`.
-In this case, please also run the command `WrappingOpenLog`, and include the relevant sections of log file that's displayed, to help diagnose why `wrapping.nvim` isn't doing what you want.
+In this case, please also run the command `WrappingOpenLog`, and include the relevant sections of the log file that's displayed, to help diagnose why `wrapping.nvim` isn't doing what you want.

 ## Status Lines